DataDog/documentation/content/en/integrations/guide/aws-organizations-setup.md

 ## Prerequisites

 1. **Access to the management account**: Your AWS user needs to be able to access the AWS management account.
-2. **An account administrator has enabled Trusted Access with AWS Organizations**: Refer to [AWS Documentation][3] on how to enable trusted access between StackSets and Organizations to create & deploy stacks using service-managed permissions.
+2. **An account administrator has enabled Trusted Access with AWS Organizations**: Refer to [Enable trusted access with AWS Organizations][3] to enable trusted access between StackSets and Organizations, to create and deploy stacks using service-managed permissions.

 ## Setup

 To get started, go to the [AWS Integration configuration page][1] in Datadog and click on **Add AWS Account(s)** -> **Add Multiple AWS Accounts** -> **Cloudformation StackSet**.

-On the Datadog AWS integration configuration page, click **Launch CloudFormation StackSet**.
+Click **Launch CloudFormation StackSet**.
 This opens the AWS Console and loads a new CloudFormation StackSet.
-Keep the default choice of “Service-managed permissions” on AWS.
+Keep the default choice of `Service-managed permissions` on AWS.

-Follow the steps below on the AWS console to create and deploy your stackset:
+Follow the steps below on the AWS console to create and deploy your StackSet:

 1. **Choose a Template**
-Copy the Template URL from the Datadog AWS integration configuration page to use it in the `Specify Template` parameter in the StackSet.
+Copy the Template URL from the Datadog AWS integration configuration page to use in the `Specify Template` parameter in the StackSet.

 2. **Specify StackSet details**